ljq/jackliu-golang-notes/EN/channel/channel-1.md

 }
 ```

-* 5. Use buffered channels to enhance concurrency
+* 5. Use buffered channel to enhance concurrency
 Scenes
 asynchronous

-There are buffer channels for multiple coroutines to process at the same time, which can improve concurrency to a certain extent.
+There are buffer channel for multiple coroutines to process at the same time, which can improve concurrency to a certain extent.
 usage
 ```
 // no buffer